ezkhan/FindThatBook/README.md

 ## Future Improvements

 ### Search quality
-- **Ingest Open Library data dumps** � OL publishes full data exports (~20 GB).
-Parsing titles and authors into a local n-gram index (e.g. Elasticsearch) would eliminate rate-limit constraints, remove multi-hop API latency, and enable proper fuzzy-string distance metrics (Levenshtein, BM25).
-This would be the single highest-impact improvement for a production system.
+- **Ingest Open Library data dumps** — OL publishes full data exports (~20 GB).
+Parsing titles and authors into a local inverted index (e.g. Elasticsearch + BM25) would eliminate rate-limit constraints and remove multi-hop API latency.
+Levenshtein similarity is already applied locally; a proper index would be the step-change improvement for recall and precision.
-- **Gemini re-ranking pass** � after collecting candidates, send the full list back to Gemini in a single call and ask it to re-order with chain-of-thought rationale.
-Currently explanations are generated per candidate but the ordering is determined purely by the scoring formula.
+- **Gemini re-ranking pass** — after collecting candidates, send the full ranked list back to Gemini in a single call and ask it to re-order with chain-of-thought rationale.
+Currently explanations are generated per candidate but ordering is determined purely by the scoring formula.
-- **Subtitle normalization** � *The Hobbit* vs *There and Back Again* disambiguation.
+- **Subtitle normalization** — *The Hobbit* vs *There and Back Again* disambiguation.
 Token matching partially handles this but a dedicated subtitle-strip step would improve precision.
-- **ISBN / edition lookup** � a user-supplied ISBN could bypass fuzzy matching entirely via the OL Books API (`/isbn/{isbn}.json`).
+- **ISBN / edition lookup** — a user-supplied ISBN could bypass fuzzy matching entirely via the OL Books API (`/isbn/{isbn}.json`).

-### Reliability & performance
+### Reliability, Performance, and Scalability
-- **Resilience policies (Polly)** � Open Library occasionally returns 503.
+- **Resilience policies (Polly)** — Open Library occasionally returns 503.
 Adding retry + exponential backoff via `Microsoft.Extensions.Http.Resilience` (built into .NET 8) would make the service more robust without much code.
-- **Author lookup caching** � `/authors/{id}.json` calls repeat across searches.
+- **Author lookup caching** — `/authors/{id}.json` calls repeat across searches.
 A short-lived `IMemoryCache` keyed on author ID would significantly reduce Open Library call volume and latency.
-- **Gemini streaming** � `streamGenerateContent` would allow explanation text to appear progressively rather than waiting for all 5 to complete before the page renders.
+- **Gemini streaming** — `streamGenerateContent` would allow explanation text to appear progressively rather than waiting for all 5 explanations to complete before the page renders.
+- **Background indexing** — if ingesting OL data dumps, the web app could trigger a background indexing process on startup or via an admin endpoint, with health checks to indicate when the index is ready.
+- **Caching layer** — a more robust caching layer (e.g. Redis) could store popular queries and their results, or even the full OL API responses, to speed up common searches and reduce load on both Open Library and Gemini.
+- **Rate limiting and circuit breaking** — to prevent cascading failures if Open Library or Gemini become unresponsive, rate limiting and circuit breaker patterns could be implemented using `Microsoft.Extensions.Http.Resilience` policies.
+- **N-gram indexing** — for a more performant fuzzy search without a full external search engine, an n-gram index could be built in-memory on startup (especially if we ingest OL data dumps) to quickly narrow down candidate titles/authors before, or candidate works after querying OL.
+- **Cache-Control headers** — appropriate caching headers on the API response would allow client-side caching of popular queries, and CDN caching if deployed to a platform that supports it.
+- **Pagination** — for queries that return many candidates, the API could be redesigned to return results in pages, with the frontend requesting additional pages as the user scrolls.
+This would reduce initial latency and allow Gemini explanations to be generated on-demand for visible candidates.
+- **Horizontal and vertical scaling** — while the Free F1 tier of Azure App Service is sufficient for a demo, a production deployment would benefit from scaling out to multiple instances and/or upgrading to a more powerful tier to handle increased traffic and reduce latency.

 ### Developer experience
-- **Formal test project** � replace the sandbox with an `xUnit` + `NSubstitute` project.
-See [Testing Strategy](#testing-strategy) for the full candidate list.
-- **OpenAPI / Swagger** � `Swashbuckle.AspNetCore` would auto-generate interactive API docs for `/api/search`.
+- **OpenAPI / Swagger** — `Swashbuckle.AspNetCore` would auto-generate interactive API docs for `/api/search`.
-- **Docker support** � a `Dockerfile` would enable deployment to Azure Container Apps, Railway, or any container host as an alternative to App Service.
+- **Docker support** — a `Dockerfile` would enable deployment to Azure Container Apps, Railway, or any container host as an alternative to App Service.